 How I learned my lesson…

 stupidity naivety, I didn’t serve a section 21 (notice of possession) two months prior to the end date of the termination period stipulated in the Tenancy Agreement (key-point: because I didn’t anticipate she would fall into arrears), consequently my tenant had a legal right to remain in the property and allow the tenancy to roll into a periodic tenancy until I served her with a valid possession notice (what a jacked up law!).
 My other option was to serve her with a Section 8 (eviction notice on the grounds of arrears).
-However, in this particular situation, going down the Section 8 route can be both more time-consuming, complicated and expensive than sticking to my Section 21 guns!
+However, in this particular situation, going down the Section 8 route was more likely going to take longer and be more costly than sticking to my Section 21 guns!

 Hell, if I was her, I would have also stayed in the property.

-Section 21 notices can be legally served as soon as a tenancy begins as long as the security deposit is secured into a tenancy deposit scheme and with the tenant prescribed with all the relevant information relating to the deposit protection; so approximately 7-14 days after the tenancy begins.
+Section 21 notices can be legally served as soon as a tenancy begins as long as the security deposit legislation is properly complied with.
 Another point to mention is that I’ve heard that courts have been known to dislike Section 21 notices being served at the beginning of a tenancy unless the tenant is made aware of the end of tenancy before entering into a new tenancy.
 So ALWAYS make it clear!

-Had I of followed the correct procedure and served the Section 21 ASAP, I would have been able to repossess the property on the end date of the tenancy, and I would have been out of pocket by only one month’s rent, as opposed to three.
-Ouch.
+If I had followed the correct procedure and served the Section 21 ASAP, I would have been able to repossess the property on the end date of the tenancy, and I would have been out of pocket by only one month’s rent, as opposed to three.
+Ouch!

 Why serve a section 21 at the beginning of a tenancy

-- It’s all about the landlord’s protection.
-Even if the possession notice is served at the beginning of the tenancy, the tenant doesn’t have to vacate the property if both landlord and tenant want the tenancy to continue.
-It’s there to safeguard against unforeseen rogue tenants and minimise damage.
-Fact is, you’ll NEVER know what your tenants will be like, no matter how presentable they look on paper and during their viewings
+- Even if the possession notice is served at the beginning of the tenancy, the tenant doesn’t have to vacate the property if both landlord and tenant are happy to continue the tenancy.
+Serving the notice at the beginning is just to safeguard against unforeseen rogue tenants and minimise damage.
+Fact is, landlords will NEVER know what their tenants will be like, no matter how presentable they look on paper and during their viewings.

-- If you serve a Section 21 at the beginning of a tenancy (after the deposit is secured), it can come across as more of a formality (as long as you explain why it’s being served).
-But if you send it in the middle of a tenancy, the chances are, the tenant will take offence to it, and render it as an “eviction notice”.
+- If a Section 21 is served at the beginning of a tenancy (after the deposit is secured), it can come across as more of a formality (as long as the tenant is tactfully explained its purpose).
+But if it’s sent it in the middle of a tenancy, the chances are, the tenant will take offence to it, and see it as an eviction notice.